Mohd-ali1234/AI-Powered-Fitness-Workout-Guidance-App/README.md

-AI-Powered Fitness Guidance Web App 🏋️🤖
+🌟 AI-Powered Fitness Guidance Web App

-A lightweight, responsive, and intelligent fitness guidance web application built using HTML, CSS, JavaScript, and FastAPI.
+A modern, responsive, and intelligent fitness guidance platform built with FastAPI, MongoDB, and a clean HTML/CSS/JavaScript frontend.
-This app provides personalized workout and diet plans using the Gemini API — and now includes an AI chatbot with RAG to answer follow-up questions about the workout plan.
+The app generates personalized workout and diet plans using the Gemini API and includes an AI chatbot with RAG for detailed Q&A and plan clarification.
-All user data and fitness plans are securely stored in MongoDB.

-🚀 Features
+🚀 Key Features
-🔹 Interactive AI Chatbot (New!)

-Ask questions about the generated workout or diet plan

-Provides deeper explanations and clarifications

-Powered by RAG, using stored fitness data to improve accuracy

-🔹 AI-Generated Fitness Plans
+🧠 AI-Generated Workout & Diet Plans

-Personalized workout + diet suggestions

-Based on user inputs like:
+Creates personalized fitness recommendations based on:

 Fitness goals